RichardKnight/wpnsmith/README.md

 ## Roadmap

-- I'd like to get this working with Bungie's API so I would no longer need to obtain a list of needed mods from each individual, as well as not manually remove it from the list of mods they need, since it would automatically update within the game/API.
+* **Bungie API integration** - I'd like to get this working with Bungie's API so I would no longer need to obtain a list of needed mods from each individual, as well as not manually remove it from the list of mods needed, since it would automatically update within the game/API.